-At the request of Tosco Products Company (Tosco), Gettler-Ryan Inc. (GR), has prepared this Work Plan to install two groundwater monitoring wells and drill one exploratory soil boring to evaluate groundwater conditions down- and crossgradient of the subject site.
-The soil boring will be used to collect grab groundwater samples to determine the vertical extent of petroleum hydrocarbons in the water column and further evaluate variations in lithologic conditions encountered in on-site borings versus off-site borings that appear to cause perched groundwater in wells MW-5, MW-7, and MW-8.
-This work plan is prepared in response to an Alameda County Health Care Services Agency (ACHCSA) request for a work plan in a meeting with Tosco, Regional Water Quality Control Board (RWQCB), and ACHCSA personnel on April 20, 1999.
+At the request of Tosco Products Company (Tosco), Gettler-Ryan Inc. (GR), has prepared this Work Plan to install two off-site groundwater monitoring wells to evaluate groundwater conditions downgradient of the subject site.
+This work plan is prepared in response to an Alameda County Health Care Services Agency (ACHCSA) request for a work plan in a meeting with Tosco, Regional Water Quality Control Board (RWQCB), and ACHCSA personnel on January 31 and February 2, 2001.

-The proposed work includes: updating the site safety plan; obtaining the required well installation permits and offsite access; advancing three offsite soil borings; collecting a minimum of three groundwater sample from the saturated zone utilizing Hydropunch technology; installing groundwater monitoring wells in two of the borings; surveying wellhead elevations; developing and sampling the wells; collecting and submitting selected soil and groundwater samples for chemical analysis; arranging for Tosco's contractor to dispose of the waste materials; and preparing a report presenting the observations associated with the well installation.
-In addition, soil samples will be collected for physical parameters for use in a Risk-Based Corrective Action (RBCA) evaluation.
-This work is proposed to evaluate the lateral extent of the petroleum hydrocarbon plume in the area downgradient (northwest) and crossgradient (northeast) of the subject site.
+The proposed work includes: updating the site safety plan; obtaining the required well installation permit and right-of-entry agreements; advancing two offsite soil borings; installing groundwater monitoring wells in the two borings; surveying wellhead elevations; developing and sampling the wells; collecting and submitting selected soil and groundwater samples for chemical analysis; arranging for Tosco's contractor to dispose of the waste materials; and preparing a report presenting the observations associated with the well installation.
+This work is proposed to evaluate the lateral extent of the petroleum hydrocarbon plume in the area downgradient (northwest) of the subject site.

-The scope of work proposed in this Work Plan is intended to comply with the State of California Water Resources Control Board's Leaking Underground Fuel Tanks (LUFT) Manual and California Underground Storage Tank Regulations, 1994, RWQCB's Tri-Regional Board Staff Recommendations for Preliminary Investigation and Evaluation of Underground Tank Sites, and the ACHSCA guidelines.
+The scope of work proposed in this Work Plan is intended to comply with the State of California Water Resources Control Board's Leaking Underground Fuel Tanks (LUFT) Manual, RWQCB's Tri-Regional Board Staff Recommendations for Preliminary Investigation and Evaluation of Underground Tank Sites, and the ACHSCA guidelines.